-- give a true and fair view of the state of the body's affairs as at 30 June 2014 and of its net deficit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union, as interpreted and adapted by the Government Financial Reporting Manual 2013-14; and - have been prepared in accordance with the requirements of the Legal Profession and Legal Aid (Scotland) Act 2007 and directions made thereunder by the Scottish Ministers.
+- give a true and fair view in accordance with the Legal Profession and Legal Aid (Scotland) Act 2007 and directions made thereunder by the Scottish Ministers of the state of the body's affairs as at 30 June 2015 and of its net operating cost for the year then ended. - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the 2014/15 FReM; and - have been prepared in accordance with the requirements of the Legal Profession and Legal Aid (Scotland) Act 2007, and directions made thereunder by the Scottish Ministers.